mikethomashaber/blog/_posts/2017-11-13-Coaching off Drama.markdown

 For each position on the drama triangle that we occupy  in a situation we can ask for Clean Feedback.
 The format for Clean Feedback is
 * Evidence
   * What happened exactly

 * Inference
   * What conclusions are we making

 * Impact
   * What effect does this have

 In Clean Feedback we ask the previous three questions for the following
 * What went well (www)
   * Evidence, Inference, Impact
 * What went no so well (wwnsw)
   * Evidence, Inference, Impact
 * What could work better next time (wcwbnt)
   * Evidence, Inference, Impact

-### Practise Clean Feedback
+### practice Clean Feedback
 Give clean feedback to others.
+Initially this can be for non-drama.

 ### 3. Clean Setup
+We can use the Clean Setup questions
-When <situation> goes as you'd like, it would be like what?
+When *drama situation* goes as you'd like, it would be like what?
-When <situation> goes as you'd like, you would be like what?
+When *drama situation* goes as you'd like, you would be like what?
-What resources do you need?
+What support or resources do you need?

 ## Alternative inquiry position for the Drama Triangle
-Using the Clean Feedback questions we can find out more about each position Persecutor to Validator
+Using the Clean Feedback questions we can find out more about ourselves in each position on the drama triangle.
+We can re-imagine the drama positions as

+**Persecutor to Authenticator**
-What exactly did we see and hear?
+* What *exactly* did we see and hear?
-What feedback can we give?
+* What feedback can we give?
+* What am I assuming about the situation?
+* What would I like to have happen
-Then Clean Setup, and Development Task.
+* Use Clean Setup, and Development Task.

-Rescuer to Mediator
+**Rescuer to Mediator**
+* What happens before?
-What have we actually been asked to do?
+* What have we *actually been asked* to do?
+* How do I know I have to?
-Then Clean Setup and Development Task.
+* Then Clean Setup and Development Task.

-Victim to ??
+**Victim to Negotiator**
-What do we want to have happen?
+* What do I want to have happen?
+* What do I need to do before I get that?
-Then Clean Setup and Development task.
+* Then Clean Setup and Development Task.